(see here for more info)

-My artistic practice is to a large extent based on thinking, working and acting together, especially with the artist Sylvia Eckermann.
-I am a member of the Technopolitics Working Group in Vienna and the Volatility Research Group in New York.
+My artistic practice is to a large extent based on thinking, working and acting together, especially with the artist Sylvia Eckermann and the Technopolitics working group.
 I was a researcher at Forensic Architecture and was awarded a PhD from the Centre for Research Architecture, Goldsmiths, University of London (2017).

 in reality the language of power shifts to performative speech in time immediacy exposes visibility as performative resolution in turn resolution technologies escalate fat tail events in fact surfing the volatility wave annihilates truth as a function of probability in effect noise is the master of information